VCVRack/Rack/vst2_bin/plugins/ImpromptuModular/README.md

 * **ATTACH**: Allows the edit head to follow the run head (Attach on).
 The position of the edit head is shown with a red LED, and the position of the run head is shown with a green LED.
 When in Seq mode, the actual content of the step corresponding to the edit head position (i.e. note, oct, gates, slide) can be modified in real time whether the sequencer is running or not.
 The edit head automatically follows the run head when Attach is on, or can manually positioned by using the < and > buttons when Attach is off.

 * **MODE**: This controls the run mode of the sequences and the song (one setting for each sequence and one for the song).
 The modes are: FWD (forward), REV (reverse), PPG (ping-pong, also called forward-reverse), BRN (Brownian random), RND (random), FW2 (forward, play twice), FW3 (play three times) and FW4 (four times).
 For example, setting the run mode to FWD for sequences and to RND for the song will play the phrases that are part of a song randomly, and the probability of a given phrase playing is proportional to the number of times it appears in the song.
 For sequences, the FW2, FW3 and FW4 modes can be used to repeat sequences more easily without consuming additional phrases in the song.
 These last three modes are not available for the song's run mode however.
+Holding the MODE button for **two seconds** allows the selection of the clock resolution, and is the mechanism used to enable the [advanced gate mode](#advanced-gate-mode-ps).

 * **TRAN/ROT**: Transpose/Rotate the currently selected sequence up-down/left-right by a given number of semi-tones/steps.
 The main knob is used to set the transposition/rotation amount.
 Only available in Seq mode.